 Mandurah City Choral Society has a long history in the Peel region and in 2016 we celebrated our 25th anniversary.
 The choir was formed in 1991 when it was felt there was need in the community for a professional choral group to sing four parts, welcoming both men and women.
 While the choir has undergone plenty of changes over the decades, it remains committed to these principles and we are delighted to still have one or two of our founding members.

-MCCS is an incorporates, not-for-profit society governed by a committee of management.
+MCCS is an incorporated, not-for-profit society governed by a committee of management.
 Our members pay an annual subscription which covers costs such as rehearsal venue, tuition, accompaniment and insurance.
-As a not-for-profit society, all income from subscriptions, grants and paid performances is spent entirely on choir operations.
-Our accounts are independantly audited annually.
+As a not-for-profit society, all income from subscriptions, grants and paid performances is spent entirely on building our music library and on choir operations.
+Our accounts are independently audited annually.

-MCCS rehearse throughout the year and hold concerts and workshops regularly in Mandurah, usually as part of the Stretch Festival, in September and at Christmas.
+MCCS rehearse throughout the year and hold concerts and workshops regularly in Mandurah, usually in May, August and at Christmas.
 We are grateful for the support of our two dedicated patrons, Mr David Templeman MLA and Ms Paddi Creevey, as well as local organisations including the City of Mandurah, LotteryWest and ALCOA Australia.